turcoaneo/scraper-news/README.md

 if not running this then change all site scrapers from run-notebook-scraper.ipynb to use one of the above

 xxx_scraper = SiteScraper(

-    ...
+    # some other stuff

     model=ModelType.CLAUDE / SPACY / GPT
 )

 ### run-notebook-scraper.ipynb to scrape top four sports news sites for daily articles
-results are saved in four csv files that mainly contain summary, entity, and keywords summary of each article is obtained with Python beautiful soup entities and keywords are yielded by self-trained model with bert, default approach to use claude, gpt, or spaCy add custom model as parameter
+results are saved in four csv files that mainly contain summary, entity, and keywords

+summary of each article is obtained with Python beautiful soup

+entities and keywords are yielded by self-trained model with bert, default approach

+to use claude, gpt, or spaCy add custom model as parameter

 xxx_scraper = SiteScraper(

-    ...
+    # some other stuff

     model=ModelType.CLAUDE
 )